 Put the kids in charge of answering the door for trick or treaters.
 Stay close by but hand over all the candy to your children.
 They decide who gets what type of candy and how many pieces per trick or treater.

 In between visitors, try Halloween rubber stamping projects or make creepy-crawly critter crafts.
-Eat homemade party treats and snacks together while you have a family movie night right in the living room.
-After the last trick or treater has come to the door, surprise your child with a tin can pumpkin filled with candy spiders or Halloween toys for answering the door all night.
+Eat homemade party treats and snacks together while you have a family movie night.
+After the last trick or treater has come to the door, surprise your child with a Halloween-themed treat or toy for answering the door all night.

 Go Trunk or Treating

-You may be surprised at how people can dress up the trunks of their cars to give out candy and offer festival games with prizes.
+You may be surprised at how creatively people can dress up the trunks of their cars to give out candy and offer festival games with prizes.
 That's the idea behind trunk or treat.
 People line up their cars or park in a circle, decorate their trunks for Halloween, and pass out candy to the children.